coleifer/peewee/docs/peewee/querying.rst

 Peewee provides two approaches to avoiding *O(n)* queries in this situation.
 We can either:

 * Fetch both users and tweets in a single query.
 User data will be duplicated, so peewee will de-dupe it and aggregate the tweets as it iterates through the result set.
+This method involves a lot of data being transferred over the wire and a lot of logic in Python to de-duplicate rows.
 * Fetch users first, then fetch all the tweets associated with those users.
 Once peewee has the big list of tweets, it will assign them out, matching them with the appropriate user.
+This method is usually faster but will involve a query for each table being selected.

 Each solution has its place and, depending on the size and shape of the data you are querying, one may be more performant than the other.